PlatformAwareProgramming/PlatformAware.jl/README.md

 end
 ```

-The sequence of ```@platorm feature``` macro declarations specifies the set of platform parameters that will be used by subsequent kernel method declarations, that is, the assumptions that will be made to distinguish them.
+The sequence of ```@platorm feature``` declarations specifies which platform parameters will be used by subsequent kernel method declarations, that is, the assumptions that will be made to distinguish them.
 You can refer to [this table](https://docs.google.com/spreadsheets/d/1n-c4b7RxUduaKV43XrTnt54w-SR1AXgVNI7dN2OkEUc/edit?usp=sharing) for a list of all supported _**platform parameters**_.
 By default, they are all included.
 In the case of ```fft```, the kernel methods are differentiated using only two parameters: ```accelerator_count``` and ```accelerator_api```.
-They denote, respectively, assumptions about the number of accelerator devices and the native API they support.
+They denote respectively assumptions about the number of accelerator devices and the native API they support.

 The ```@platorm default``` macro declares the _default kernel method_, which will be called if none of the assumptions of other kernel methods declared using ```@platform aware``` macro calls are valid.
 The default kernel must be unique to avoid ambiguity.

-Finally, the kernels for accelerators that support OpenCL and CUDA APIs are declared using the macro ```@platform aware```.
+Finally, kernels for the accelerators that support OpenCL and CUDA APIs are declared using the macro ```@platform aware```.
 The list of platform parameters is declared just before the regular parameters, such as ```X```, in braces.
 Their types denote assumptions.
 For example, ```@atleast 1``` denotes a quantifier representing one or more units of a resource, while``` @api CUDA``` and ```@api OpenCL``` denote types of qualifiers that refer to the CUDA and OpenCL APIs.

-The programmer must be careful not to declare kernel methods with overlapping assumptions in order to avoid ambiguities.
+The programmer must avoid kernel methods with overlapping assumptions because they cause ambiguity errors in multiple dispatch resolutions.

 ## Other dependencies